Tom Brady wins his 7th Super Bowl in his first year with the Buccaneers at age 43 - KION546

 “I’m not making any comparisons,” Brady said when asked where this win ranked.
 “Being down here and experiencing it with this group of guys is — every year is amazing, and this team is world champions forever.
 You can’t take it away from us.
 Thank you guys.
 Thank you all.”

-For the fifth time in his career, Brady was named Super Bowl MVP, the only player to win that many.
+For the fifth time in his career, Brady was named Super Bowl MVP, the only player to win the honor that many times.
 His performance Sunday was vintage, completing 21 of 29 passes for 201 yards for three touchdowns and had no interceptions.

 Two of those touchdowns were to tight end Rob Gronkowski, who came out of retirement after playing with the Patriots to reunite with Brady.